microsoft/vscode-docs/docs/supporting/faq.md

 > **Important Notice**: This option requires a restart of VS Code to take effect.

-## How do I manage online services?
+## Managing online services

 Beyond crash reporting and telemetry, VS Code uses online services for various other purposes such as downloading product updates, finding, installing and updating extensions, or providing Natural Language Search within Settings.
-You can control which online services VS Code may use.
+You can choose to turn on/off features that use these services.

 From **File** > **Preferences** > **Settings** (macOS: **Code** > **Preferences** > **Settings**), and search for `@tag:usesOnlineServices`.
 This will display all settings that control the usage of online services and you can individually switch them on or off.

 ## Do you send all my information to a recommendation service?

-We distinguish between file type recommendations, workspace recommendations, and environment recommendations.
+VS Code provides extension recommendations based on your file types, your workspace and your environment.
 File type recommendations are either precomputed or dynamic.
 Workspace and environment recommendations are always precomputed.

+If you want to know why an extension is being recommended open the extension's detail page.
+You can find the recommendation reason in the page header.

 ### Dynamic recommendations